Phase 3

 - Administration of immunoglobulins and/or any blood products within three months prior to the first vaccine dose or planned administration during the study period.

-Data sourced from ClinicalTrials.gov (NCT01506193).
+Data sourced from ClinicalTrials.gov (NCT01506193) and the linked publication.
 Outcome figures and adverse-event rates are extracted automatically from the registry's posted results and are provided for clinician reference, not as a substitute for the primary publication.
+Informational only — not medical advice.